Search Advice for CRARG Search Engines

 - year:>=1862 finds anything after/including 1862.

 Searches automatically handle such things as plurals.
 For example, a search for butcher will also yield results for butchers, and vice versa.
-Irrelevant search terms (like “the”) are ignored.
+Unimportant search terms (like “the”) are ignored.

 Even for exact searches, CRARG searches will treat ss and ß as equivalent, as well as ue and ü (e.g, Duesseldorf & Düsseldorf).